LuciusofLegend/QuotaOverhaul/README.md

 # Features

+### Starting Credits
+You can configure the starting credits.
+Yay!

 ### Quota Variables
-You can configure the starting quota, minimum increase, increase steepness and randomness multiplier (these are internal variables in vanilla).
+You can configure the starting quota, change other settings for how fast it increases, and modify the impact of RNG.

+### Quota Deadline
+You can configure the number of days you have to complete the quota.
+You can also configure the soonest day that the quota is allowed to end.

 ### Player Count Scaling
 The quota increases the more players you have.
 This should make high player counts more balanced.
 The scaling is always based on the highest number of concurrent players during the current quota, to avoid exploits.
 Very configurable.